alexsaalberg/tmux-notepane/README.md

 It's meant to be user for quick personal notetaking of often-forgotten shortcuts/commands/options.
 It can be though of as a 'personal manpage' of sorts.

-Tmux-notepane was written with the use of [libtmux](https://github.com/tmux-python/libtmux), so Python is a requirement.
+Tmux-notepane was written with the use of [libtmux](https://github.com/tmux-python/libtmux), so python is a requirement.

 It has only been tested on OSX.
 Information about use/bugs on other platforms is appreciated!